-NNU is now offering two Exceptional Child programs.
-Both programs focus on research, its application, and design and implementation of instructional methods for children with exceptionalities.
-These programs are offered in a cohort design which promotes collegiality and camaraderie among students.
+The Exceptional Child program focuses on research, its application, and design and implementation of instructional methods for children with exceptionalities.
+This program is offered in a cohort design which promotes collegiality and camaraderie among students.
 It allows students to focus on relevant educational topics and skills.
 Students will study with a cohort of educators whose experiences are similar, and this group will become a supportive community of learners.
 The cohort provides a learner-centered environment for the students.

 A significant expectation of this program is the identification by the student of a specific topic of interest.
 The student will conduct action research, submit a final document to NNU, and share the findings with other educators.
 The student must also satisfactorily complete the electronic portfolio assessment.

-The Advanced Program is for classroom teachers who hold elementary, secondary, or special education certification and wish to gain further expertise and/or become certified to teach exceptional children.
-For certified teachers in the Advanced Program, an internship is required for exceptional child certification.
-Internship is not a degree requirement.
-For the M.Ed.
-Advanced program 32 semester credits are required.
-For the M.Ed. and certification in the Advanced program 36 semester credits are required.
+This program is for classroom teachers who hold elementary, secondary, or special education certification and wish to gain further expertise and/or become certified to teach exceptional children.
+Although internship is required for exceptional child certification, internship is not a degree requirement.
+For the M.Ed., 32 semester credits are required.
+For the M.Ed. and certification, 36 semester credits are required.

 EDUC7508.
 Orientation: Exceptional Child (0)

 EDUC7510.
 Overview of Special Education - Forms and Compliance (2)

 EDUC7518.
 Action Research for Educators (3)

 EDUC7540.
 Research, Theory, and Intervention of Reading Difficulties (3)